 There is also available two post-graduate modules available, which can be taken as a stand alone options or as part of a post graduate programme- Graduate Diploma/MSc in Nursing Practice / Graduate Diploma/MSc in Health Care Practice (Specialising in Haemovigilance).

-E-Learning News: Relaunch of Laboratory Module.
+E-Learning News: Laboratory Module.

 Transfusion Laboratory - Safe Practice, a revised version of Module 1 Safe Transfusion Practice for Laboratories, has been launched on LearnPro NHS.